ayushi48/To-Do-List/README.md

 - All Tasks
 - Calendar View
 - Today’s Reminders
+- Preferred at Desktop Mode -For Better View

 Additionally, the app includes focus-enhancing features such as a stopwatch/timer and UI customization options.